hamidgholami/terraform_lab/practice-questions/README.md

      ```
 168. Give an example of implicit dependency?
      ```txt
-     In the example below, the reference to aws_instance.example.id creates an implicit dependency on the aws_instance named example. provider "aws" {
+     In the example below, the reference to "aws_instance.example.id" creates an implicit dependency on the "aws_instance" named example.

+     provider "aws" {
        profile    = "default"
        region     = "us-east-1"